This article is for Developers using the Global Delivery Network.

 Accurate Content-Type Headers and Attributes

 The GDN uses Content-Type headers and script tag attributes to determine the format of a response or embedded script.
-In order to parse content correctly, content should display the correct Content-Type so that the appropriate parser can be used automatically by the Smartling GDN.
-For less common or custom Content-Types, the parser type can be assigned by advanced rules or by contacting firstname.lastname@example.org.
+To parse content correctly, content should display the correct Content-Type so that the appropriate parser can be used automatically by the Smartling GDN.
+For less common or custom Content-Types, the parser type can be assigned by advanced rules or by contacting Smartling Support.

 If you notice snippets of code, or partial strings being captured in your Smartling Project, it may be a sign of an incorrect Content-Type.